 For example, the table populated in Fig. 7 shows hourly forecasts from 15:00 current day till 14:00 next day.
 And the Tile View shows expected maximum and minimum temperature for the following day.

+Note.
 The workflow generating the dashboard in Fig.7 can be found on the KNIME Hub, KNIME Weather Station Forecasting Dashboard

 Full IoT System Built with Low-Code Tool